Gulf Air: 1949–1973: Gulf Aviation

 In 1973 the governments of the Emirate (now Kingdom) of Bahrain, the State of Qatar, the Emirate of Abu Dhabi and the Sultanate of Oman agreed to purchase the BOAC Associated Companies holding in Gulf Aviation.
 The Foundation Treaty was signed on 1 January 1974 and gave each government a 25% shareholding in Gulf Aviation, which became a holding company.
 The operating company was now branded as Gulf Air and became the flag carrier for the four states.
+Gulf Air inherited a variety of aircraft from Gulf Aviation, repainting them with new titles and colour scheme, and transferring them to the A4O- register.
+But most significantly, they gained five ex-BOAC Vickers VC10s, allowing them to commence a full schedule with flights on every day of the week to London, and also regular services new destinations such as Bombay, Karachi, Amman, Cairo, Beirut and Athens.

-With leased Lockheed L-1011 Tristar and Boeing 737 aircraft joining the fleet, by 1976 Gulf Air had expanded its route network to include Amman, Amsterdam, Athens, Baghdad, Bombay, Bangkok, Beirut, Cairo, Colombo, Delhi, Dhaka, Hong Kong, Jeddah, Karachi, Khartoum, Larnaca, Manila, Paris, Ras al-Khaimah and Sana'a.
-The fleet comprised four Vickers VC10, three BAC One-Elevens, two Lockheed L-1011 Tristar 200s and five Boeing 737-200s.
-In 1978, the airline doubled the Tristar fleet to replace the VC10s.
-Meanwhile, the airline increased the Boeing 737 fleet to nine and phased out the One-Elevens.
+With Lockheed L-1011 Tristar and Boeing 737 aircraft joining the fleet, by 1976, Gulf Air had expanded its route network to include Amman, Amsterdam, Athens, Baghdad, Bombay, Bangkok, Beirut, Cairo, Colombo, Delhi, Dhaka, Hong Kong, Jeddah, Karachi, Khartoum, Larnaca, Manila, Paris, Ras al-Khaimah and Sana'a.
+As more Lockheed L-1011s and Boeing 737-200s arrived, the VC10s and BAC One-Elevens were phased out.

 1980s–1992: expansion

 The 1980s saw an increase in air travel and growth for Gulf Air.
-In 1981, Gulf Air became an IATA member, and in the following year became the first international airline to land at Riyadh.
-In 1985, Emirates, the startup national carrier of Dubai, began operating.
+In 1981, Gulf Air became an IATA member, and in the following year, it became the first international airline to land at Riyadh.
+In 1985, Emirates, the airline of the Emirate of Dubai, began operating.
 During their first year of operations, Gulf Air profits fell 30%, prompting the airline to drop its privatization plans.
 In 1986, Gulf Air posted a loss.

-In 1988, Boeing 767s joined the fleet, and the airline launched service to Frankfurt, Istanbul, Damascus, Dar es Salaam, Fujairah and Nairobi, and resumed service to Shiraz and Baghdad.
+In 1988, Boeing 767s joined the fleet, and the airline commenced services to Frankfurt, Istanbul, Damascus, Dar es Salaam, Fujairah and Nairobi, and resumed services to Shiraz and Baghdad.